Ismoil-Nigmatov/TeamProjectMVC/README.md

 ### 2. Configure the Database

-Update the appsettings.json file with the local connection string. and run this command :
+Update the appsettings.json file with the local connection string and run this command :
 ```bash
 dotnet ef database update